dsavg/capstone-data-engineering-project/README.md

     Save the `Access key ID` and `Secret access key` to use in Airflow later.
 * Create an S3 bucket named `reddit-project-data`.
+* Create a Redshift cluster on AWS, which it publicly accessible and enhanced VPC routing.

 ### 3.2.
 Reddit API
 Follow the [How to Use the Reddit API in Python](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c) post to set up your credentials for the Reddit API.
 Ones you've done that, you will need the save the